tardate/LittleArduinoProjects/Kraft/BritishArmy/Firefly/README.md

 * [ATtiny85](https://www.microchip.com/en-us/product/ATTINY85) microcontroller, programmed with the [Firefly](./Firefly.ino) sketch
 * an electret microphone and [TL072](http://parts.io/detail/12204535/TL072) opamp to amplify the incoming sound
 * a resistor/diode pair, used to set the sound threshold voltage to around 0.4V (an input sound above that level will trigger the animation)
-* a "firing pin" GPIO out - am still thinking about finding/making a suitable cannonfire sound effect, however for now it just blinks an LED for diagnostic purposes
+* a "firing pin" GPIO out - am still thinking about finding/making a suitable cannon-fire sound effect, however for now it just blinks an LED for diagnostic purposes
 * a [Micro Linear Servo GS-1502](https://shopee.sg/2x-1.5g-Digital-Ultra-Micro-Linear-Servo-V-Tail-Function-GS-1502-Left-Right-i.70675888.1608865461), used to rotate the turret

 ![Breadboard](./assets/Firefly_bb.jpg?raw=true)